hosseinmoein/DataFrame/README.md

 <B>Multithreading</B><BR>
 Instances of DataFrame are not multithreaded safe.
 In other words, a single instance of DataFrame must not be used in multiple threads without protection.
 But DataFrame utilizes multithreading in two different ways:<BR>
 1. There are asynchronous versions of some methods.
 For example, you have both sort() and sort_async().
 The latter returns a std::future which could execute in parallel.
-2. [Not fully implemented yet] DataFrame uses multiple threads, internally and unbeknown to the user, in some of its algorithms when appropriate.
+2. DataFrame uses multiple threads, internally and unbeknown to the user, in some of its algorithms when appropriate.
 User can control (or turn off) the multithreading by calling set_thread_level() which sets the max number of threads to be used.
 The default is 0.
 The optimal number of threads is a function of users hardware/software environment and usually obtained by trail and error. set_thread_level() and threading level in general is a static property and once set, it applies to all instances.

 <B>Example Code</B><BR>